 Brighten the Mantel

-You can go with the traditional pine and red bows or try something different.
+You can go with the traditional pine and red bows or try something different, like a cool white palette.
 Decorate your mantel with white LED Christmas lights and dark green garland.
-Top off this more modern looking mantel with glass canisters filled with colorful ornaments, sparkling candles and a matching pre-lit wreath.
+Create a modern looking mantel with glass canisters filled with colorful ornaments, sparkling candles and a matching pre-lit wreath.

 More Christmas Light Ideas

 - Decorate a chandelier with faux or live greenery and battery-operated candles.
 Give wreaths and trees more depth and interest by using bulbs in different shapes and sizes.